kohkimakimoto/altax/README.md

 You got a first altax task now!

-If you want to see more information, Visit a [documentation](http://kohkimakimoto.github.io/altax/) page.
+If you want to see more information, visit a [documentation](http://kohkimakimoto.github.io/altax/) page.

 ## Documentation